prog4biol/pfb2019/README.md

 ```
 > In both cases the single quote is printed to the screen as a quote.

-If you want escape character to remain as they are literally, declare your string a raw string literal with 'r'.
+If you want every character in your string to remain exactly as it is, declare your string a raw string literal with 'r' before the first quote.
+This looks ugly, but it works.
 ```python
 >>> line = r"value1\tvalue2\tvalue3"
 >>> print(line)